 - The highest risk is backdrafting of other gas appliances such as a furnace or water heater that are not sealed combustion.

-Where the air is introduced in to the house is also important.
+Where the make-up air is introduced in to the house is also important.
 Ideally you want at least some of it to flow across the kitchen towards the hood so that it pulls extraneous effluent in to the hood.
 Introducing it in to the duct system of the house can work well or quite awful with its effectiveness dependent on a number of factors.
 More below in Part II.

 Some Current Solutions